Art for Everyone

 In a series of fun, interactive and educational art workshops that follow, students then create artworks inspired by the specific activities encountered in each place of work.
 Themes in recent years have included Architecture, Archaeology, Engineering, Environment and The Maritime.

-‘Tools of the Trade’ has been supported by the Creative Ireland Programme, an all of Government five year initiative, from 2017 to 2022, which places creativity at the centre of public policy.
+‘Tools of the Trade’ was been supported by the Creative Ireland Programme, an all of Government five year initiative, from 2017 to 2022, which placed creativity at the centre of public policy.
+From 2023, Tools of the Trade has been supported by Cork City Council.

 Community Arts